 If you can, take your shoes off for a few minutes throughout the day to give your feet room to breathe.
 Even if you’re wearing the perfect bunion-preventing shoes, your feet will still be thankful.

 Just like other parts of your body, you can train your feet to become stronger and more flexible using some specific exercises.
-This can help improve your overall foot health, reduce foot and ankle pain, relieve muscle soreness and keep you moving.
+This can help improve your overall foot health, reduce foot and ankle pain, prevent bunions, relieve muscle soreness and keep you moving.

-Bunion prevention (or management) exercises to try
+Bunion prevention exercises to try

 - Pickups – Place 10 to 20 small objects on the floor.
 Then, from a seated position on a chair, use your toes to pick up each item and drop them into a container.
+This bunion exercise helps strengthen the muscles in your toes and the arch of your foot for better movement.

 - Curls – Lay a small towel out on the floor, then sit on the floor or in a chair with the towel within reach of your toes.
 Curl your toes around the towel and pull it toward you by bending your knees.
 Repeat for five minutes.
+This bunion exercise works the muscles in your feet and toes at the same time to help support your foot arch and toe mobility, which can be limited by bunions.

 - Stretches – With your feet off the floor, keep your toes as pointed as you can and then curl them as far as they will go.
 Do this for five seconds at a time with each foot.
 Repeat 10 times.
 You can also stretch your big toes by pulling them up with an exercise band.
 To turn this into a resistance exercise, push back through the toe as it’s stretched.
+Bunion stretches like these can strengthen the small muscles in your feet that allow you to spread, curl and wiggle your toes.
+Which can help prevent a bunion from forming.

 - Rolling – Sit in a chair and place a can or a tennis ball under your foot.
 Pushing down with your foot, roll the object along and around the length of each foot for two to three minutes.
+This bunion prevention exercise offers many benefits, including relieving foot pain and improving mobility and circulation.

 5. Monitor your feet for changes